angonadey52-eng/IPL-SQL-ANALYSIS/README.md

 ├── presentations/            # HTML slides showcasing analytical findings └── README.md                 # Project summary and documentation

+Tools used:
+MySQL Workbench,
+SQL,
+Canva

 🚀 How to Run the Queries

-Set up the Schema: Clone this repository and import the raw .csv datasets into your MySQL environment (e.g., under a database named IPL_analysis).
+Set up the Schema: Import the raw .csv datasets into your MySQL Workbench (e.g., under a database named IPL_analysis).
+SQL Analysis

-Execute Scripts: Run the .sql files found inside the sql_scripts/ directory in sequence.
+Run the .sql files found inside the sql_scripts/ directory in sequence.

-Evaluate Results: Modify the performance filters (e.g., changing E_R < 7 to E_R < 8.5) to test alternative coaching scouting strategies!
+Modify the performance filters (e.g., changing E_R < 7 to E_R < 8.5) to test alternative coaching
+Insight Generation
+Data Storyteling